Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 kubectl get secret --namespace default myblog-wordpress -o jsonpath="{.data.wordpress-password}" | base64 -d

-2. In the address box of a browser, enter <EIP of the load balancer>:80/login to access the WordPress backend.
+2. In the address bar of a browser, enter <EIP of the load balancer>:80/login to access the WordPress backend.
 The user name is user, and the password is the character string obtained in the previous step.

-Follow-up Operations: Releasing Resources
+Follow-up Operations: Release Resources